thoth-station/cli-examples/README.rst

   thamos advise

-Thamos report should show that ``numpy`` 1.13.1 was automatically removed from your application software stack as a CVE was found in the package.
+Thamos report should show that an error occured during the resolution process because a known vulnerability was found in``numpy`` version 1.13.1 .

 Run the example application
 ===========================